danbev/learning-v8/README.md

 Lets take for example that you call setTimeout, the setTimeout function will be pushed onto the call stack and executed.
 This is where the callback queue comes into play and the event loop.
 The setTimeout function can add functions to the callback queue.
 This queue will be processed by the event loop when the call stack is empty.

+### Isolate
+An Isolate is an independant copy of the V8 runtime which includes its own heap.
+Two different Isolates can run in parallel and can be seen as entierly different sandboxed instances of a V8 runtime.

+### Context
+To allow separate JavaScript applications to run in the same isolate a context must be specified for each one.
+This is to avoid them interfering with each other, for example by changing the builtin objects provided.

 #### Threads
 V8 is single threaded (the execution of the functions of the stack) but there are supporting threads used